-S.B.
-No. 475 establishes a Classroom Safety Review and Referral Program aimed at addressing violent criminal conduct among students in public primary and secondary schools.
-The bill mandates that if a principal has reasonable grounds to believe a student has engaged in violent conduct, they must either refer the student to a classroom safety review committee or report the incident to local law enforcement.
-Schools are required to form a safety review committee composed of five elected classroom teachers and a safety referral board that includes teachers, an assistant district attorney, a sheriff's office investigator, and a parent.
-The committee and board will review evidence and determine appropriate actions, which may include community service or referral to law enforcement.
+The bill, S.B.
+No. 475, establishes a Classroom Safety Review and Referral Program aimed at addressing violent criminal conduct by students in public primary and secondary schools.
+It mandates that if a principal has reasonable grounds to believe a student has engaged in violent conduct, they must either refer the student to a classroom safety review committee or report the incident to local law enforcement.
+The bill requires schools to form a safety review committee composed of five elected classroom teachers and a referral board that includes teachers, an assistant district attorney, a sheriff's office investigator, and a parent.
+The committee and board are responsible for reviewing evidence and determining appropriate actions, which may include community service or reporting to law enforcement.

-Additionally, the bill introduces penalties for the destruction of materials related to the safety review process, classifying such an offense as a Class A misdemeanor.
+Additionally, the bill introduces a criminal offense for destroying materials related to the safety review process, classifying it as a Class A misdemeanor.
 It also stipulates that any testimony provided during the review process is confidential.
 The provisions of this act will take effect starting with the 2025-2026 school year, and it will be enacted immediately if it receives a two-thirds majority vote in both houses of the legislature.

 Statutes affected: Introduced: ()